Vinimuller/altium_project_template/README.md

 ### Using the template

 Now you can start working on the project itself.
-Edit the .PcbDoc and .SchDoc files with your work.
+Edit the pcb.PcbDoc and sch.SchDoc files with your work.

 ### Generating output files